-Follow in the footstepsof legendary angler Jeremy Wade in one of Tynemouth Aquarium’s most ambitious exhibits to date.
-With the absence of the large sharks and whales of the ocean these fresh water fish and rays have worked their way up the food chain and become monstrous in size.
-Rivers such as the Amazon provide a huge amount of space for these animals to grow and a complex eco system allowing them a variety of food sources.
+Follow in the footsteps of legendary angler Jeremy Wade in one of Tynemouth Aquarium’s most ambitious exhibits to date.
+With the absence of the large sharks and whales of the ocean, these fresh water fish and rays have worked their way up the food chain and become monstrous in size.
+Rivers such as the Amazon provide a huge amount of space for these animals to grow along with complex eco system allowing them a variety of food sources.

 Current Water Temp24°C / 75.2°F